jamesjsong/jamesjsong.github.io/_posts/2021-04-12-Random-Walks.markdown

 To see what led to my random walks, it helps to go back to the source.
 Thankfully, I still have some old journal entries from back then.
 The only explicit reference to a walk comes on April 24th of 2017.
 We have the following:

 “Right now, I would very much like to go for a walk around Cambridge.
 I just want to take in the surroundings, think about how the streets interconnect, and imagine where I am in relation to everything else.
 I want to get an intuitive sense of the area.
 I’m sick of sitting around and thinking all day.
 I need to move.
 I need stimulation of a new sort.
-Laying in my bed and thinking all day is making me insane.
+Lying in my bed and thinking all day is making me insane.
 I need to get my blood flowing.”

 ![](/assets/dan_river.jpeg)
 *Taken by Daniel LaPointe, April 22, 2017*